 The job market is vast.
-Some of its parts get saturated but there are always positions for the ever-hunting, good candidates who acknowledge their worth.
+Some of its parts get saturated, but there are always positions for the ever-hunting, good candidates who acknowledge their worth.
 Even though their bosses don’t.
-According to recent research by Manila Recruitment, 50% of over 7000 employees wanted to just get away from the manager/boss and choose to quit work.
-So, there are countless reasons to leave a company but there is only one simple truth to stop losing valuable employees as a business owner.
+According to recent research by Manila Recruitment, 50% of over 7000 employees wanted to get away from the manager/boss and choose to quit work.
+There are countless reasons to leave a company, but there is only one simple truth to stop losing valuable employees as a business owner.

 Find a way to fix your problems and stop some practices that possibly cost you members of your workforce.
 If you want to keep a united workforce, ready to serve your cause and touch success, read on.
 So, here are the reasons that make employees leave a company behind them.

 Commonly, professionals have a specific object of work.
 However, a job does not have to be repetitive and boring.
 It’s not unusual that employees complain that their jobs have become highly repetitive with minimum creativity.
 This reality leads to a diminished interest in working since there is no creative stimulation, no prospect for innovation, and no opportunities to stand out.
 Of course, this is something that should be detected by the managers or owner(s) to prevent any employees from quitting their jobs without notice.
 Resignations reveal problematic relations in the workplace.
 Relations that turned into essential reasons for an employee to leave a company.

 A word of advice!
 Monitor your teams, check who has been turned into a robot and discuss the reasons why.
 If it’s an organization issue, then find a way to assign innovational tasks to the whole team and shake the waters to bring back the much-needed enthusiasm.